No, the Cavern Course is not a prerequisite for the NSS-CDS Apprentice Cave Course, nor does it count toward

 Consider this gear as primary life support way back in a cave.
 No one should consider renting this gear.
 Regulators need to be high performance and not the least expensive ones you can find, don't shop for a "bargain".
 Good brands are Dive-Rite, Apeks, Scubapro, Aqua-Lung Legend.

 Yes for full cave, no for cavern or Apprentice.
-I have a Shearwater Predator that you can rent for $10/day.
-I think Shearwater computers are the best.
+I think Shearwater computers are the best suited for the type diving we will be doing.
 Predator, Petrel, Perdix or Teric.
-Standards do not require it, but I do.

 Most, if not all recreational dive computers are unsuitable for the type diving we will be doing at the full cave level.
 If you have one bring it and use it in gauge mode only.

 I suggest a dry-suit *IF* you have it under control, otherwise a 5-7 mil suit is OK.
 In the long term you should end up with a drysuit for cave diving, but learning to dive a dry suit during your cave class is not suggested.